-The Milwaukee Bucks are NBA champions for the first time since 1971
+The Milwaukee Bucks are NBA champions for the first time in 50 years as Antetokounmpo scores 50 points

-(CNN)The Milwaukee Bucks won their first NBA championship in 50 years, downing the Phoenix Suns 105-98 in Tuesday's Game 6 of the NBA Finals in Milwaukee.
+(CNN)With the Milwaukee Bucks seeking their first NBA championship in 50 years, their superstar guided the way, putting up 50 points in a legendary NBA Finals-clinching win Tuesday night against the Phoenix Suns.

-Star Giannis Antetokounmpo led the Bucks with 50 points and 14 rebounds.
+Led by MVP Giannis Antetokounmpo, who also had 14 rebounds and five blocked shots, the Bucks pulled away from the Suns to win 105-98 in a raucous Fiserv Forum.

 Khris Middleton chipped in 17 points and Bobby Portis had 16.
 Phoenix's Chris Paul led the Suns with 26 points.

+Antetokounmpo -- who was born in Athens, Greece -- was 16 for 25 from the field and hit all but two of his 19 free throws.
+He also had five blocks in a performance hailed by commentators and fellow players as one for the ages.

 Antetokounmpo was the first player to have at least 40 points, 10 rebounds and five blocks in a Finals' game since blocks were first recorded in 1974, the NBA tweeted.
 He became the seventh player to have at least 50 points in the championship round.